Caroleq/caroleq.github.io/_posts/2024-09-02-Minimalistic-Magnetic-Loop-Antenna.md

 The typical input impedance of antennas is 50 Ohm.
 I decided to stick to this standard.

-Dipole antennas (which are easy to build) are typically at least half-wave long.
+Based on the above requirements I chose magnetic loop as a type of the antenna to build.
+Initially I thought about constructing a dipole antenna.
+Dipoles are far more easy to build than magloops.
+There is however one problem.
+Dipole antennas are typically at least half-wave long.
 For 20 MHz half-wave is around 7.5 meters.
-That is far more than acceptable.
-After doing some research I came across magnetic loop antennas which are much smaller than other types of antennas and would fit into my geometric

-przeniesc z domu na balkon i z powrotem szybki do zrobienia
-Rozmiar - balkon
+That is far more than acceptable because of space limitations.
+Magnetic loop was the only type of antenna I found that did not require straight piece of wire of length less than half-wave of received signal.

 1. range frequency
 2. Q factor
 Odbieranie jakichkolwiek sygnalow